 |Bus Driver (for every 40 students):||FREE|

 | *Please purchase education group rate tickets at Gift Shop window upon arrival.

 Note: Teacher discount applies to teachers of the visiting class only – Room Moms, chaperones, parent teachers, and school faculty that are not teachers of the visiting class must purchase chaperone ticket at $15.95.

 Education Group Prices

-To qualify for the education group discount, 15 or more student admissions must be purchased as part of a single lump sum payment.
-To be eligible for this rate, public and private schools must present a confirmation of education status on institutional letterhead.
+To qualify for the education group discount, 15 or more student admissions must be purchased as part of a single lump-sum payment.
+To be eligible for this rate, public and private schools must present confirmation of education status on institutional letterhead.
 Payment is due on the day of arrival to the Zoo.
 No purchase orders.

 Additional adults, siblings, grandparents, etc. may accompany the group and receive the group rate as indicated above per person.
 These education group rate tickets can be purchased at the Gift Shop window upon arrival.